KZhou1234/microblog_EC2_deployment/README.md

 11. In Jenkins, install the "OWASP Dependency-Check" plug-in

-    a.
-Navigate to "Manage Jenkins" > "Plugins" > "Available plugins" > Search and install

- 	b.
-Then configure it by navigating to "Manage Jenkins" > "Tools" > "Add Dependency-Check > Name: "DP-Check" > check "install automatically" > Add Installer: "Install from github.com"

-Question: What is this plugin for?
+### Question 3: What is this plugin for?
 What is it doing?
 When does it do it?
 Why is it important?
+OWASP Dependency-Check is a security and risk audit tool to analyze the dependencies and identify the vulnerabilities.
+In the Jenkinsfile we can see that the `SCAN` stage is after the test stage.
+It's usually run after dependnecies resolved, before the deploy stage, ensure known vulnerabilities can be detected deployment.

 12. Create a MultiBranch Pipeline and run the build.
 IMPORTANT: Make sure the name of the pipeline is: "workload_3".

-    Note: Did the pipeline complete?
-Is the application running?

-    Hint: if the pipeline stage is unable to complete because the process is running, perhaps the process should be run in the BACKGROUND (daemon).

-    Hint pt 2: NOW does the pipeline complete?
-Is the application running?
-If not: What happened to that RUNNING PROCESS after the deploy STAGE COMPLETES? (stayAlive)
+      `Daemon process` allows the process run in backgroud that allows Jenkins move to other stages without blocking.

 14. After the application has successfully deployed, create another EC2 (t3.micro) called "Monitoring".
 Install Prometheus and Grafana and configure it to monitor the activity on the server running the application.

-15. Document!
-All projects have documentation so that others can read and understand what was done and how it was done.
-Create a README.md file in your repository that describes:

-	  a.
-The "PURPOSE" of the Workload,

-  	b.
-The "STEPS" taken (and why each was necessary/important),
-      Question: Were steps 4-9 absolutely necessary for the CICD pipeline?
-Why or why not?

-  	c.
-A "SYSTEM DESIGN DIAGRAM" that is created in draw.io (IMPORTANT: Save the diagram as "Diagram.jpg" and upload it to the root directory of the GitHub repo.),

-	  d.
-"ISSUES/TROUBLESHOOTING" that may have occured,

-  	e.
-An "OPTIMIZATION" section for that answers the question: What are the advantages of provisioning ones own resources over using a managed service like Elastic Beanstalk?
-Could the infrastructure created in this workload be considered that of a "good system"?
-Why or why not?
-How would you optimize this infrastructure to address these issues?

-    f.
-A "CONCLUSION" statement as well as any other sections you feel like you want to include.
+  Grafana and Prometheus are two monitoring tools.
+In order to monitor the Jenkins (application) server in this workload, we installed `Node Exporter` on the applicaiton server that collect metrics on port 9100.
+  Then installed Prometheus in Monitoring server to retrive the data from `Node Expoter` By configuring the `.yml` file.
+  At the meantime, install and start the Grafana on the Monitoring server, which can help use to visualize the data retrived from Permetheus.

+  Following are the data collected from Jenkins Server.
+The monitoring step will help us to better understand the performance of the application, resource.
+Allow engineers act fast if there's any abnormal activities.

+## ISSUES/TROUBLESHOOTING

+1. Permission denied issue in building stage.
+  While push updated files to GitHub repository, I've push created `venv` to GieHub.
+That will cause while Jenkins run the command, it will first check and use all the code on GitHub, but the path of the virtual environment now does not match the path in Jenkinsfile.
+This has been solved by remove the venv in the GithHub.

+2. Password not found issue.
+  For the deploy stage, we have used `sudo` command to have the root permission, which cannot get through the deploy stage.
+To solve this problem, edit the `visudo` to give the permission to Jenkins.

+## CONCLUSION

+In this workload, we have practice more about using Jenkins to implement fully CI/CD.